Chukwuemeka-Ike/khepera/README.md

 make clean
 make all
 ```
 Assuming you made no changes to the library, you shouldn't have to transfer any of the built files to the robot.
+The header files that are generated in the *'libkhepera-2.0/build-khepera-3.5.7-custom/include'* folder are the same that are in the *include* folder of this repo

 The Aruco dictionary used by this project is DICT_4X4_50

-The tools in this repo employ the OpenCV and ArUco libraries in estimating the pose of a Khepera IV robot with respect to ArUco markers placed throughout the experimental space.

-The functionality was developed by Chukwuemeka Ike to aid Ruixuan Yan in his experiments which required that a swarm of robots be able to find their collective centroid.

 ## OpenCV
 #### Required Setup
-This is the mainThe proposed system uses the ArUco library to estimate the pose
+This is the main

 #### Building OpenCV for ARM
 Instructions on how to cross-compile the OpenCV library for a generic ARM-based Linux system are available [here](